 Why do we need to be careful with our workflows around Sketch libraries?

-And if you don't pay enough attention to what's going on in your projects, you may end up in a situation where your Master design starts referencing components that only exist in your own private branch of the library project (and thus will be overwritten by your coworkers in the most unexpected way anytime soon).
+And if you don't pay enough attention to what's going on in your projects, you may end up in a situation where your Main design starts referencing components that only exist in your own private branch of the library project (and thus will be overwritten by your coworkers in the most unexpected way anytime soon).

 Note: In future updates, Versions will help you to prevent and get out of such situations without losing any of your progress.
-But currently, we recommend you to stick to the safe "playground" workflow described above to avoid synchronization issues that may arise.
+But currently, we recommend you stick to the safe "playground" workflow described above to avoid synchronization issues that may arise.